mixpanel/docs/pages/docs/tracking/how-tos/identifying-users.md

----
-title: "Identifying Users"
-slug: "identity-management"
-hidden: false
-createdAt: "2021-10-01T20:21:17.479Z"
-updatedAt: "2021-10-02T18:41:55.184Z"
----
-This guide covers how to track events performed by users that are anonymous vs identified, and how to tie these events together once a user logs in.
+Mixpanel supports stitiching user behavior pre-login (eg: traffic from your website, docs, blog) and post-login (once the user has signed up).
+This helps answer questions like:
+* What % of site visitors end up signing up?
+* How much of my Purchase revenue can I attribute to a particular campaign?
+* What is the conversion rate of reading a particular blog post -> signing up?

 This system is called ID Merge.

-Note: Mixpanel is compatible with Segment.
-If you use Segment, follow their [their best practices for identifying users](https://segment.com/docs/connections/spec/best-practices-identify/), set up the [Mixpanel (Actions) destination](https://segment.com/docs/connections/destinations/catalog/actions-mixpanel/), and you're all set!

-## Overview
-Mixpanel relies on events being accurately tied to the user who performed them.
-If the user is logged in, this is simple; just set the `$distinct_id` property to the User's ID on all the events you send for that user.
-If you're using our Web/Mobile SDKs, this happens automatically for all events sent after you call the `.identify()` method.

-Sometimes, it's useful to track events about a user before you know their identity, ie: when they are anonymous.
-This is common if you're tracking events from parts of your product that do not require a login, like your website, blog, or documentation.
-In this case, the user does not have an ID, so you need to generate one for them, which we call the `$device_id`.
-This happens automatically in our Web/Mobile SDKs if you don't call `.identify()`.
-See our [guidance here](/docs/tracking/how-tos/effective-server) for how to do this from your servers.

-When anonymous users log in, Mixpanel needs to know that the two IDs are the same.
-This enables Mixpanel to join the event streams of both users, which enables you to answer questions like:
-* What % of users make it through the Signup funnel?
-* What is the conversion rate of reading a particular blog post -> signing up?
+In this guide, we walk through how to use ID Merge and exactly how it works under the hood.

 ## Usage

-If using our Web/Mobile SDKs, there are just 2 steps:
+If using our Web/Mobile SDKs or a CDP like Segment or Rudderstack, there are only 2 steps:
 1. Call `.identify(<user_id>)` when a user signs up or logs in.
+Pass in the user's known identifier (eg: their ID from your database).
 2. Call `.reset()` when a user logs out.

-If using Segment, follow their [their best practices for identifying users](https://segment.com/docs/connections/spec/best-practices-identify/) and use the [Mixpanel (Actions) destination](https://segment.com/docs/connections/destinations/catalog/actions-mixpanel/).

-If using our Server SDKs, HTTP API, or Reverse ETL: it depends on whether you're on Original ID Merge or Simplified ID Merge.
-See below for more details.
+Any events prior to calling `.identify` are considered anonymous events.
+Mixpanel's SDKs will generate a `$device_id` to associate these events to the same anonymous user.
+By calling `.identify(<user_id>)` when a user signs up or logs in, you're telling Mixpanel that `$device_id` belongs to a known user with ID `user_id>`.
+Under the hood, Mixpanel will stitch the event streams of those users together.
+This works even if a user has multiple anonymous sessions (eg: on desktop and mobile).
+As long as you always call `.identify` when the user logs in, all of that activity will be stitched together.

 ## Example User Flows

-Let's walk through a few user flows where ID Merge is useful and show what Mixpanel does under the hood.
+Let's walk through a few user flows where ID Merge is useful.
+Under the hood, Mixpanel uses the provided values of `$device_id` and `$user_id` to generate a `distinct_id`.
 Note: the specific value of `distinct_id` will be different based on which [version](/docs/tracking/how-tos/identifying-users#simplified-vs-original-id-merge) of ID Merge you use, but logically both versions work the same way.

 ### New User Signup